 One of the best ways to use a Synology NAS is to store photos.
 If you have an iPhone, a Synology NAS and have been searching how to backup iPhone photos automatically, read below for this very easy solution.

-The Synology Moments app is a simple app that allows you to organize and share your photos while keeping them safely stored on your own physical NAS.
+The Synology Moments package is an application that runs on your Synology NAS and allows you to organize and share your photos while keeping them safely stored.
 You can access Moments through a web browser while connected to your home network or directly through the web over HTTPS if you set up your Synology NAS with an SSL certificate for secure remote access.

 Synology has also created a Moments mobile app for iOS so you can manage your photo collection from your Apple device.
 However, it appears that even though Synology included an auto-backup feature in their app, it doesn’t seem to run unless you open the Moments app yourself.
 This means you have to remember to open it periodically while on WiFi for your photos to start backing up, which can be a pain.

-In iOS 13, find your Shortcuts App and open it.
-Select the Automation button, tap the plus sign at the top right and then tap Create Personal Automation.
+Find your Shortcuts App and open it.
+Select the Automation button, tap the plus sign at the top right, and then tap Create Personal Automation.